GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-required-attr/index.md

 to check for a role's required attributes.
 Any role that contains "required states and properties", must have the required state and property defined.
 Lighthouse fails this audit,
 when it finds a role is missing it's required state and property.
-***TODO*** I can't seem to get this to work, as there's defaults for most of these requirements.
-Need to ask Rob for help to get an example.

 ## How this audit impacts overall Lighthouse score

-Lighthouse will flag this as a low severity issue.
-It is important to fix, and probably indicates a mistaken assumption in your code, but a missing required attribute will not break the element's role.
-In the example above, the element would still be announced as a heading and assigned a default level of `2`.
+Lighthouse flags this as a low severity issue.
+It is important to fix, and
+probably indicates a mistaken assumption in your code, but a missing required attribute won't break the element's role.
+In the example above,
+the element is still announced as a heading and assigned a default level of `2`.

 ## How to check for required child roles